owntheweb/alexa-iss/README.md

 ## Local Installation

 For development purposes, this skill can be installed and tested locally prior to uploading to Amazon Web Services as a Lambda function.
-While it's possilble to alter and upload Lambda functions as a .zip file and test in AWS, frequent alterations may result in time savings if tested locally first.
+While it's possible to alter and upload Lambda functions as a .zip file and test in AWS, frequent alterations may result in time savings if tested locally first.

 ### Clone Amazon Alexa ISS Skill Repository

-Note: Git is required to clonet this repository.
+Note: Git is required to clone this repository.
 Git Installation instructions can be found [here](https://help.github.com/articles/set-up-git/).

 ~~~
 cd ~/
 git clone git://github.com/owntheweb/alexa-iss.git
 ~~~

-#### Install Node.js Depencencies (required prior to upload)
+#### Install Node.js Dependencies (required prior to upload)

 The ISS skill functions run as Node.js (server-side JavaScript) Lambda functions.
 After [installing node](https://nodejs.org) if needed, install dependencies for the dependencies for the two functions.